Agenus Inc. (AGEN) Shares Rise Despite Market Challenges

 Sponsored

-The average price estimated by analysts for AGEN is $7.06, which is $5.26 above than the current price.
-The public float for AGEN is 255.86M, and at present, short sellers hold a 9.63% of that float.
-The average trading volume of AGEN on April 20, 2023 was 4.95M shares.
+The average price point forecasted by analysts for Agenus Inc. (AGEN) is $7.06, which is $5.28 above the current market price.
+The public float for AGEN is 255.86M, and currently, short sellers hold a 9.63% ratio of that floaft.
+The average trading volume of AGEN on April 24, 2023 was 5.01M shares.

 AGEN’s Market Performance